wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/updating-the-plugin.md

 To update the plugin in your backend, follow these steps:

 1. Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
-2. Log in to your Magento 2 backend.
+2. Sign in to your Magento 2 backend.
 3. Run the following commands via the CLI:
 ```
 composer update multisafepay/magento2 --with-dependencies